+ LR-Icons

 Similar to making payments while still in school, if you’re able to make extra payments per month towards your loans’ principal balance – this may be more feasible once you’re out school and working – you could help cut down on interest and reduce the length of loan repayment.
 Learn more about the benefits of paying extra on student loans here.

-If you have federal student loans, you may qualify for an IDR plan, including the new Saving on A Valuable Education (SAVE) plan.
-An IDR plan can help reduce your monthly payment amount – even to as low as $0 – as well as provide forgivness on your remaining balance after 10, 20, or 25 years of repayment, depending on your plan type and how much debt you have.
+If you have federal student loans, you may qualify for an IDR plan.
+An IDR plan can help reduce your monthly payment amount – or bring your monthly payment down to $0 – as well as provide forgivness on your remaining balance after a certain number of years of repayment, depending on your plan type and how much debt you have.

 Moreover, if you work for a government agency or a qualifying nonprofit organization, you could qualify for Public Service Loan Forgiveness (PSLF).1